TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Forge/ReportingABug.rst

 something similar has already been reported.

 `Forger's <https://forger.typo3.com>`__ search functionality makes it easy to find existing issues.
-You can find the search option on the left hand side of the navigation menu.
+Filters are located on the the left hand side of the navigation menu.
+You can use this feature to help refine searches.

 Identify the issue
 ==================